tanjimin/C.Origami/README.md

     -h --help       Show this screen.
     --out           Output path for storing results
-    --celltype      Sample cell type for prediction, used for output separation --chr           Chromosome for prediction')
+    --celltype      Sample cell type for prediction, used for output separation --chr           Chromosome for prediction
-    --start         Starting point for prediction (width defaults to 2097152 bp which is the input window size) --model         Path to the model checkpoint')
+    --start         Starting point for prediction (width defaults to 2097152 bp which is the input window size) --model         Path to the model checkpoint
-    --seq           Path to the folder where the sequence .fa.gz files are stored --ctcf          Path to the folder where the CTCF ChIP-seq .bw files are stored --atac          Path to the folder where the ATAC-seq .bw files are stored

-    --screen-start        Starting point for screening
+    --seq           Path to the folder where the sequence .fa.gz files are stored --ctcf          Path to the folder where the CTCF ChIP-seq .bw files are stored --atac          Path to the folder where the ATAC-seq .bw files are stored --screen-start        Starting point for screening
     --screen-end          Ending point for screening
     --perturb-width       Width of perturbation used for screening --step-size           step size of perturbations in screening --plot-impact-score   Plot impact score and save png.
-(Not recommended for large scale screening (>10000 perturbations)') --save-pred           Save prediction tensor
+(Not recommended for large scale screening, >10000 perturbations) --save-pred           Save prediction tensor
     --save-perturbation   Save perturbed tensor
     --save-diff           Save difference tensor